On the Way to an Intuitive Connected Vehicle: HMI Technology Trends

 Many late model cars already have built-in braking and parking sensors that provide safety features and prevent accidents.
 Some also come equipped with even smarter ADAS hardware systems.

 But over the next decade, we should also expect to see more software systems built into cars to bring in additional safety functions.
-Given that are killed in car accidents every year, auto manufacturers would do well to make safety a key priority, as well as a major selling point.
+Given that 1.3 million people are killed in car accidents every year, auto manufacturers would do well to make safety a key priority, as well as a major selling point.

 External airbags, improved emergency braking systems, and automated night vision capabilities are just a few features that have become increasingly commonplace.